 - 3.15.5 Doors on escape routes (see Figure 3.22) shall satisfy the following requirements: - a) In open paths, provide an unobstructed opening width no less than 760 mm and, when multi-leaf, have no single leaf less than 500 mm wide.
-The minimum door opening width may be reduced to 600 mm if it is not required to be an accessible route, and - b) Within exitways (including entry and final exit doors), reduce the minimum exitway width required by Paragraph 3.3 by no more than the 125 mm allowed under Paragraph 3.3.6 d) to: - i) 725 mm into horizontal safe paths, or - ii) 875 mm within horizontal safe paths and in vertical safe paths, and e) When opened, not cause the door swing to obstruct the minimum required width of any escape route.
+The minimum door opening width may be reduced to 600 mm if it is not required to be an accessible route, and - b) Within exitways (including entry and final exit doors), reduce the minimum exitway width required by Paragraph 3.3 by no more than the 125 mm allowed under Paragraph 3.3.6 d) to: - i) 725 mm in horizontal safe paths, or - ii) 875 mm in vertical safe paths, and - c) Open no less than 90°, and - d) Open onto a floor area which: - extends for a distance of no less than the arc of the door swing, and - ii) is at the same level on both sides of the door for the full width of the escape route, and e) When opened, not cause the door swing to obstruct the minimum required width of any escape route.
 For example, doors which open onto a corridor used as an escape route shall not obstruct the minimum required width of that escape route (see Figure 3.23).